ansh121/KGP-RISC/README.md

 # KGP-RISC
- A Single-Cycle 32-bit Architecture CPU build using verilog for Artix-7 FPGA.
+ A Single-Cycle 32-bit RISC Architecture CPU build using verilog for Artix-7 FPGA.